Task Agent

 Multi-Agent Workflow Example

-# User request to orchestrator
+# User request to the orchestrator agent

-POST /v1/agents/{orchestrator_id}/versions/latest/invoke-agent
+POST /v1/agents/{agent_id}/versions/latest/invoke

 {